Completing your OSAP Application

 If this happens:

-- your next instalment of money could change
+- your next installment of money could change

 - you could have to repay the money you’ve already received (called an overpayment) before you can receive more OSAP funding